Welcome to part 2 of our “How to get started with Cryptocurrency?” series. LOL!

-It also has an option to use different currencies on the price per coin and you can set it to the total spent.
+It also has the option to use different currencies on the price per coin and you can set it to the total spent.
 There are cases in that I buy other crypto using BTC or BNB and the option to change the currency is very useful because it will still tell me whether I’m at a profit or loss.

 To use this, just use buy if you bought some crypto.
-Sell if you cashed it out to peso.
+Sell if you cashed it out to pesos.
 Transfer out if you’re taking the crypto from that portfolio and transfer in if you’re receiving crypto.

 That way it can calculate the PNL properly except for the transfer in and out which as I have mentioned can mess up a little bit on the calculation.

 Logging transactions can be tedious sometimes but it saves time when checking when it’s time to sell or buy because it already gives you an idea of the current prices and how much you could get from your tokens.